farhankhan117/Sales-Trend-analysis/README.md

-Superstore Sales Analysis

-EXECUTIVE OVERVIEW:
-Superstore is a fictional retail company based in the United States.
-They specialize in selling furniture, office supplies, and technology products.
-This summer, they hired me as a Business Intelligence Analyst at their Seattle office.
-My role is to identify weaknesses and opportunities within their business, and my goal is to help them enhance their business growth and profitability.

-Business Questions:
-Which states and cities are generating the highest revenue?
-Which product category is both the best-selling and the most profitable?
-Which product sub-categories and specific products are top performers as well as those that are underperforming?
-Are there products that are frequently bought together?
-Which customer segment is bringing in the most profit?
-What is the most preferred shipping mode among our customers?
-How has the company's performance trended over recent months?
- What are the KPIs?
-DATASET:
-The original dataset was obtained from the HiCounselor website.
-It contains 9993 sales transactions that occurred from 2019 to 2022.
-This dataset encompasses a wide range of information, including order specifics, geographical data, and product-related data.
-There are no missing values or any irrelevant data types and values.
-During the inspection process, a duplicate entry was identified and removed for accuracy.
-For those who are interested in viewing or downloading the refined dataset, it is available in my GitHub repository.KPIs:
-Over the past four years, Superstore generated $2.3 million in revenue but only had a gross profit of $286.41K.
-The company's average discount stood at 15.62%, suggesting that the discounting strategy might have influenced the profit margin.
-A detailed breakdown of the profit margin within the discount category will be explored later in the Financial Analysis dashboard.
-Sales by Region and state:
-The West region boasted the highest revenue, with sales amounting to $725K, followed by the East region with sales of $678K.
-Within those two regions, California, Washington, and New York were the top states that contributed the most revenue to the company.
-Therefore, the company should focus on marketing efforts and optimizing inventory in those states to further increase sales.

-The Central region with sales of $501K, and the South with sales of $392K, represented two regions that might have had untapped potential worth exploring.

-Sales vs. Profit by Category and Sub-Category:
-The Technology category emerged as the leading performer in both sales and profit.
-Within this category, the Phones sub-category stood out with impressive sales and profit figures.
-On the other hand, the Furniture category showcased significant sales but had a notably lower profit margin.
-Within the Furniture category, the Tables displayed decent sales but operated at a loss.
-Additionally, both Bookcases and Supplies resulted in a negative profit for the company.
-These observations raise concerns, suggesting potential issues with the cost structure or pricing strategy, especially for the Tables, Bookcases, and Supplies subcategories.
-Customer Segments and Preferences
-Orders by Customer Segment: The Consumer segment was the largest customer base.
-Superstore should create tailored marketing campaigns targeting this segment to increase sales.
-The Corporate and Home Office segments with smaller customer bases, present growth opportunities with focused B2B strategies.
-Orders by Shipping Preferences: Most customers preferred Standard Class shipping, indicating that they might prioritize cost savings over faster delivery.
-Top Three Customers by Order: Raymond Buch, Sean Miler, and Tamara Chand were the most frequent shoppers with a max of 6 orders for the past 4 years.
-This pattern suggests a potential gap in customer loyalty.
-To address this, Superstore could introduce exclusive offers and a loyalty program, adjust pricing for regular customers, and actively seek their feedback to refine the shopping experience.
-Engaging customers through educational content on social media, newsletters, and tailored content for different segments could further foster loyalty and retention.Top Three Cities by Sales Over Time:
-Los Angeles and New York City have consistently led in sales, but while Los Angeles saw a slight decline in 2022, New York City surged.
-Seattle, on the other hand, experienced a significant rebound in 2022.
-Bottom Three Cities by Sales Over Time
-Philadelphia shows a promising upward trajectory, contrasting with the relatively stagnant sales in Houston and San Antonio.
-Top 10 Cities by Quantity
-New York City and Los Angeles dominate in product quantities across all categories.
-Quantity by Sub-Category and State
-Binders, Paper, and Furnishings are consistently popular across California, New York, and WashingtonSegment by Sales and Profit Over Time:
-Sales across all segments had increased year-over-year, with the Consumer segment leading the growth.
-The Home Office segment was smaller, yet it showed a significant increase in sales in 2022.
-Profit trends mirror the sales trends, but it's noteworthy that the Corporate segment's profit in 2022 didn't grow proportionally to its sales.
-Ship Mode by Sales and Profit Over Time:
-Standard Class remains the dominant shipping mode in terms of sales and profit, However, while sales for Standard Class increased in 2022, its profit decreased.
-First Class and Second Class have seen substantial growth in 2022.
-Profit by Segment and Category:
-The Consumer segment dominates in profit in Technology.
-This suggests that consumer-oriented tech products might be the most profitable items.
-Furniture is the least profitable category across all segments, indicating potential areas for cost optimization or pricing adjustments.
-Top 10 Cities by Orders:
-New York City and Los Angeles had the most orders, highlighting their importance to Superstore's overall sales success.
+# 🏬 Superstore Sales Analysis (2019–2022)

+## 📌 Executive Overview
+Superstore is a fictional retail company based in the United States specializing in **Furniture, Office Supplies, and Technology**.
+I worked as a **Business Intelligence Analyst** at the Seattle office, where my role was to identify **business weaknesses, growth opportunities, and profitability drivers** to support data-driven decision-making.

+This project analyzes four years of transactional sales data to uncover insights related to **revenue, profit, customer behavior, shipping preferences, and product performance**.

+---

+## ❓ Business Questions
+- Which states and cities generate the highest revenue?
+- Which product category is both the best-selling and the most profitable?
+- Which product sub-categories and specific products are top performers and underperformers?
+- Are there products that are frequently bought together?
+- Which customer segment contributes the most profit?
+- What is the most preferred shipping mode?
+- How has the company’s performance trended over recent months?
+- What are the key KPIs?

+---

+## 📂 Dataset
+- **Source:** HiCounselor
+- **Time Period:** 2019 – 2022
+- **Total Transactions:** 9,993
+- **Data Includes:**
+  - Order details
+  - Customer information
+  - Geographic data
+  - Product categories & sub-categories
+  - Sales, profit, discounts, and shipping modes

+### 🧹 Data Cleaning
+- No missing or invalid values
+- One duplicate record identified and removed
+- Final dataset is clean and analysis-ready

+📎 The refined dataset is available in this GitHub repository.

+---

+## 📊 Key Performance Indicators (KPIs)
+- **Total Revenue:** $2.3M
+- **Total Profit:** $286.41K
+- **Average Discount:** 15.62%

+⚠️ Despite strong revenue, profit margins remain relatively low, indicating that discounting strategies may be impacting profitability.

+---

+## 🌍 Sales by Region & State
+- **Top Regions by Revenue**
+  - West: $725K
+  - East: $678K

+- **Top States**
+  - California
+  - Washington
+  - New York

+📈 **Insight:**
+Marketing and inventory optimization should be prioritized in these high-performing states.

+- **Underperforming Regions**
+  - Central: $501K
+  - South: $392K

+These regions present untapped growth opportunities.

+---

+## 🛒 Sales & Profit by Category and Sub-Category
+### Best Performers
+- **Technology** is the highest-performing category in both sales and profit
+- **Phones** sub-category leads within Technology

+### Underperformers
+- **Furniture** shows high sales but low profitability
+- Loss-making sub-categories:
+  - Tables
+  - Bookcases
+  - Supplies

+⚠️ These sub-categories indicate pricing or cost-structure issues.

+---

+## 👥 Customer Segments
+- **Consumer Segment**
+  - Largest customer base
+  - Highest sales and profit contribution

+- **Corporate & Home Office**
+  - Smaller customer base
+  - Growth potential with B2B-focused strategies

+---

+## 🚚 Shipping Preferences
+- **Most Preferred Shipping Mode:** Standard Class
+  - Customers prioritize cost savings over speed

+⚠️ While Standard Class sales increased in 2022, profit declined.

+📈 **Growth Observed:**
+- First Class and Second Class shipping showed strong profit growth in 2022.

+---

+## ⭐ Customer Loyalty Insights
+- **Top Customers by Order Count (Max = 6 orders over 4 years):**
+  - Raymond Buch
+  - Sean Miller
+  - Tamara Chand

+🔍 **Insight:**
+Low repeat purchase frequency suggests a customer loyalty gap.

+💡 **Recommendation:**
+- Introduce loyalty programs
+- Provide exclusive discounts for repeat customers
+- Collect feedback to improve customer experience

+---

+## 🏙️ City-Level Analysis
+### Top Cities by Sales Over Time
+- New York City
+- Los Angeles
+- Seattle

+📈 Seattle showed a strong rebound in 2022, while New York City continued strong growth.

+### Bottom Cities by Sales
+- Houston
+- San Antonio
+- Philadelphia (showing improvement)

+---

+## 📦 Product Quantity Insights
+- **Top Cities by Quantity Sold**
+  - New York City
+  - Los Angeles

+- **Most Popular Sub-Categories**
+  - Binders
+  - Paper
+  - Furnishings

+Popular across California, New York, and Washington.

+---

+## 📈 Segment & Profit Trends
+- Sales increased year-over-year across all segments
+- Consumer segment led growth
+- Corporate segment sales increased in 2022, but profit did not scale proportionally

+---

+## 💡 Key Recommendations
+- Optimize pricing and cost structure for Furniture sub-categories
+- Reassess discount strategy to improve profit margins
+- Strengthen customer retention through loyalty programs
+- Expand B2B offerings for Corporate and Home Office segments
+- Invest in high-performing regions and cities

+---

+## 🛠 Tools & Technologies
+- Python
+- Pandas, NumPy
+- Power BI / Tableau (for visualization)
+- Excel
+- GitHub

+---